tencentyun/intlcloud-documents/product_new/平台产品中心/标签/常见问题_intl_en.md

 Refer to [Authorization by Tag](https://intl.cloud.tencent.com/document/product/598/10601).

 ### How do you add multiple tags to specific resources?
-Refer to [Editing Tags of Specific Resources](https://cloud.tencent.com/document/product/651/36480), and just add multiple tag keys/values in step 4.
+Refer to [Editing Tags of Specific Resources](https://intl.cloud.tencent.com/document/product/651/32583), and just add multiple tag keys/values in step 4.

 ### What is the difference between a tag and a project?
 One resource can have multiple tags but can only belong to one project.
-For details, see [Projects and Tags](https://cloud.tencent.com/document/product/598/32738).
+For details.<!--see [Projects and Tags](https://cloud.tencent.com/document/product/598/32738)-->